 Thailand is a hotspot for scuba diving!
 With 349 named dive sites, warm water, and cheap courses many divers head to Thailand to start their scuba adventures.
 But, where exactly in Thailand should you go to scuba dive?
+Should you do a liveaboard in Thailand?
 We check out the main scuba areas in Thailand and tell you more!

 This archipelago is part of the Tarutao National Marine Park, which, including Adang, comprises of 50 islands in total and 20 different dive sites.
 Rocky formations, pinnacles and boulders are the back drop to Koh Lipe’s reefs where you will see colourful soft coral and much more.
 There is diving here suitable for all levels with some mind blowing options for the more advanced.